Growth of regular partitions 4: strong regularity and the pairs partition: Tools

 Then there is an integer $m\leq 2c(\delta/8)^{-k}$, a subset $U_0\subseteq U$ with $|U_0|\leq \sqrt{\e} |U|$, and vertices $x_1,\ldots, x_m\in U\setminus U_0$ so that for all $u\in U\setminus U_0$, $|N_{E_2}(u)|\leq \sqrt{\e}|V|$ and for some $1\leq i\leq m$, $\max\{|N_{E_1}(u)\Delta N_{E_1}(x_i)|,|N_{E_0}(u)\Delta N_{E_0}(x_i)|\}\leq \delta |V|$. \end{lemma}

-We will use Lemma \ref{lem:hausslercor} to deduce the main result of this subsection, which is a stronger version of Lemma \ref{lem:hausslercor} in the case where $G$ omits all irreducible bigraphs up to a certain size.
+We will later use Lemma \ref{lem:hausslercor} in our upper bound proof for the polynomial range of Theorem \ref{thm:mainL2} (see Section \ref{ss:UBL}).
+We will use it here in the proof of the first main result of this subsection, which is a stronger version of Lemma \ref{lem:hausslercor} in the case where $G$ omits all irreducible bigraphs up to a certain size.
 To ease notation, we give a name to the collection of irreducible bigraphs with first vertex set of a certain size.